-What’s the point of an entire trip when you don’t enjoy the fair share of things and experience the place like a local?
+What’s the point of going on holiday if you don’t enjoy your fair share of things and experience the place like a local?
 So, here’s what you can do in Thailand.
 Hire a scooter and enjoy a scintillating ride on the streets of the vivid place.
-This activity is one thing you shouldn’t miss as this is how you get to know the typical culture and routine of the country.
+This activity is one thing you shouldn’t miss as this is how you get to experience the typical culture and routine of the country.

-Thailand is famous for its street food, especially the seafood.
+Thailand is famous for its street food, especially seafood.
 The variety is unmatched, and so is the taste.
-You can also relish the signature dishes of the place, the Pad Thai, Som Tam, Tom Yum Goong, Khao Pad and Gaeng Daeng.
+You can also relish some of the signature dishes like Pad Thai, Som Tam, Tom Yum Goong, Khao Pad and Gaeng Daeng.
 The food is surprisingly available for a meager price.

-There are numerous other places you could be at while in Thailand such as the Vibrant Grand Palace, the floating market, and Kanchanaburi.
+There are numerous other places you could see while in Thailand such as the Vibrant Grand Palace, the floating market, and Kanchanaburi.
 The country brings all the feel of a typical Asian country encompassing a rich and beautiful culture, food, people, experiences, and destinations.

-The country is the most populated one in the world and a hub of business, spreading across the globe like wildfire.
-China is famous for every product you could think of which is available at the best price in the world.
+The country is the most populated in the world and a hub of business, spreading across the globe like wildfire.
+China is renowned for any products you can think of and available at the best price possible.
 The people here are skillful, says the speedy progress the country has attained.
 You can shop till you drop.
 The Chinese cuisine, the picturesque destination, and once-in-a-lifetime experiences are all that makes China what it is today.

 You can see this excellent video guide about China.
 Older but still great.
 From Expoza travel channel

 The name itself is enough to describe the praise-worthy destination.
 The place embodies numerous ornate temples where the emperors used to pray.
-Heaven park is the busiest urban landscape of China with the abundance of peace and tranquility.
+Heaven park is the busiest urban landscape of China with peace and tranquility in abundance.
 The park is built on the principles of Confucian designs, surrounded by massive walls and gates in every direction.
 The temples are made of the Chinese notion, “Heaven is round, Earth is square”.
-The Hall of Prayers for Good Harvests is the landmark spot of the Park because it’s glorious past and icons associated with it.
+The Hall of Prayers for Good Harvests is the landmark spot of the Park because of its glorious past and icons associated with it.
 One can witness miraculous designs in this hall.
 One such pattern is that of the wooden pillars.
 Each pillar stands without any adjustments, nails or cement.

-A beautiful the patchwork of ancient buildings and structures of China are best preserved in the UNESCO Heritage Site of Beijing, China.
-It is surrounded by scarlet citadel walls, encompassing more than 900 buildings and an enormous in the world.
+A beautiful patchwork of ancient buildings and structures of China are best preserved in the UNESCO Heritage Site of Beijing, China.
+It is surrounded by scarlet citadel walls, encompassing more than 900 buildings, the most enormous in the world.
 One can hire official tour guides for seeing around the vast Chinese Kingdom.

 This lake is the appropriate icon for showcasing the beautiful country at its best.
-The Pagoda clad hills, willow-mirrored waters, lovely Quyuan Garden and the Red Carp Pond, are the highlights around the beautiful lake.
-Its beauty cannot be described in words as that would an understatement for this destination.
+The Pagoda clad hills, willow-mirrored waters, lovely Quyuan Garden and the Red Carp Pond, are the highlights around the stunning lake.
+Its beauty cannot be described in words as they would be an understatement for this destination.

-The incredibly famous, one of the most extended walls of the world is a must-visit.
+Set as one of the most famous and extended walls of the world, the Great Wall is a must-see.
 You can visit the site from various entrances opening miles apart from one another.
 You can pick the gate nearest to you and enjoy the scenic beauty and make good memories while in China.

 It is needless to say that not all places could be covered in one go.
-So, the above areas could come in handy when you plan a trip to China.
-Other places you can add to your list are Gyantse Kumbum, Summer Palace, 798 Art, Potala Palace, Man Mo Temple and Victoria Peak.
-While in China, don’t miss out on the best foods like Dim Sums, Szechwan Chilli Chicken, Stir Fried Tofu with Rice and Date Pancakes.
+So, the areas above might come in handy when you are trying to plan a trip to China.
+Other places you can add to your list are Gyantse Kumbum, Summer Palace, 798 Art, Potala Palace, Man Mo Temple, and Victoria Peak.
+While in China, don’t miss out on the best foods like Dim Sums, Szechwan Chili Chicken, Stir Fried Tofu with Rice and Date Pancakes.

 The country which isn’t blessed with all the natural resources has been a pioneer of revolutions around the world.
 The trip could easily be the most affordable one.
-The well-connected system of public transportation, tempting local foods, warmest natives and iconic monuments are the highlights of Japan you cannot afford to miss.
-You can find there really the best places to visit in Asia.
+The well-connected system of public transportation, tempting local foods, welcoming natives and iconic monuments are the highlights of Japan you cannot afford to miss.
+You'll get to see some of the best places to visit in Asia.

 Excellent travel video from the Lonely Planet about where to stay in Japan

-Once an active volcanic peak, Mount Fuji is now the favorite spot for hiking.
-The mountain is covered with beautiful, pink flowers.
+Once an active volcanic peak, but now adorned with stunning, pink flowers, Mount Fuji is the favorite spot for hiking.
 The place is a global icon of Japan and rightly so because of its mesmerizing beauty.
 The clean and fresh air will take away all your stress and make you want to enjoy the view for longer.
 The site is included in the UNESCO World Heritage Sites’ List.

 Mount Fuji map:

-If you’re planning a trip during March and April, this is one experience you should gain.
-One can just walk around and enjoy the appealing view of pretty pink Cherry Blossoms.
-A pleasant scent lingers the place enchantingly.
+If you’re planning a trip during March and April, this is a worthwhile experience.
+One can just walk around and enjoy the appealing view of pretty pink Cherry Blossoms, while its pleasant scent lingers on place enchantingly.

 Another UNESCO World Heritage Site, the remarkable Itsukushima Shrine is located in Hiroshima.
-The area is known for its floating Toril Gate and is dedicated to the Goddesses the natives were grateful too.
+The area is known for its floating Toril Gate and is dedicated to the Goddesses to which the natives were grateful.
 The place is a national treasure and frequently witnesses massive local crowds and globetrotters.